- Who must complete a Service Line Inventory (SLI)?

 If a PWS can document that their galvanized line was never downstream from an LSL, but the galvanized line was downstream of a lead gooseneck, they do not need to call their galvanized line a GRR.

-All community water systems (CWS) and non-transient non-community water systems (NTNCWSs) must prepare an inventory of all service lines connected to the public water distribution system, regardless of ownership status (40 CFR §141.84(a)(2)).
+All Community and Non-Transient Non-Community (NTNC) public water systems must prepare an inventory of all service lines connected to the public water distribution system, regardless of ownership status (40 CFR §141.84(a)(2)).
 This means that any service line connected to the public water system, even where the water system owns no portion of the service line, must be included in the inventory.
 Systems must include all service lines (40 CFR 141.84(a)(2)), regardless of the actual or intended use.
 These include, for example, service lines with non-potable applications such as fire suppression or those designated for emergency.

 - Can employees who’ve worked on the construction project of installing a main or service line verify now, from memory, the material that was put in or that they saw?